HenestrosaDev/sololearn/Intermediate Python/5. Working with files/Code practice/Book club/README.md

 ...
 ```

-Make sure to match the above mentioned format in the output.
+Make sure to match the above-mentioned format in the output.

 >To count the number of words in a given string, you can use the `split()` function, or, alternatively, count the number of spaces (for example, if a string contains 2 spaces, then it contains 3 words).